wadmiraal/wadmiraal.net/src/_posts/2013-01-24-i-use-semicolons.markdown

 I ***hate*** this.
 And when reading code with no semicolons, I sometimes get this same feeling.
 My brain won't stop for a &ldquo;mental breath&rdquo;, won't pause.
 I need to pro-actively tell him: *&ldquo;This is a new line.
 It's the start of a new sentence.
 Take a breath, easy now.
 And on we go...&rdquo;*

 So, for what it's worth, that's why I use semicolons.
+Sue me.